-Programs and Sites Visited CenteringParenting® Philadelphia, Pennsylvania Promoting First Relationships® in Pediatric Primary Care (PFR-PPC) Seattle, Washington Developmental Understanding and Legal Collaboration for Everyone (DULCE) Long Beach, California Quality through Technology and Innovation in Pediatrics (QTIP) 3 locations, South Carolina Family Connects Durham, North Carolina Reach Out and ReadTM (RORTM) Tacoma, Washington HealthySteps Show Low, Arizona Bronx/NYC, New York TMW Well-Baby Chicago, Illinois Massachusetts Project LAUNCH (Linking Actions for Unmet Needs in Children's Health) Worcester, Massachusetts Video Interaction Project (VIP) Brooklyn/NYC, New York Programs Interviewed But Not Visited Empowering Mothers Oakland, California The Incredible Years® Kansas City, Missouri Mental health Outreach for MotherS (MOMS) Partnership® Washington, DC New Haven, Connecticut not only the family experience but also the policies, resources, and infrastructure that supported successful implementation.
+Programs and Sites Visited CenteringParenting ® Philadelphia, Pennsylvania Promoting First Relationships ® in Pediatric Primary Care (PFR-PPC) Seattle, Washington Developmental Understanding and Legal Quality through Technology Collaboration for Everyone (DULCE) and Innovation in Pediatrics (QTIP) Long Beach, California 3 locations, South Carolina Family Connects Reach Out and Read TM (ROR TM ) Durham, North Carolina Tacoma, Washington HealthySteps TMW Well-Baby Show Low, Arizona Bronx/NYC, New York Chicago, Illinois Massachusetts Project LAUNCH (Linking Actions for Unmet Needs in Children's Health) Worcester, Massachusetts Video Interaction Project (VIP) Brooklyn/NYC, New York

+Programs Interviewed But Not Visited Empowering Mothers Oakland, California The Incredible Years ® Kansas City, Missouri Mental health Outreach for MotherS (MOMS) Partnership® Washington, DC New Haven, Connecticut resources, and infrastructure that supported successful implementation.
 As previously noted, we were looking for how implementation sites executed the strategies described in the research and other literature about their program and how they might be adapting and enhancing these strategies.
 In partnership with a consulting group of pediatricians, an advisory committee of family leaders, and NICHQ, we identified 14 common practices, each observed across several or all of the sites we visited.
 The common practices are described in this section with callouts boxes that offer examples from the programs visited.
 They represent three categories of actions pediatric primary care providers can take: 1. nurture parents' competence and confidence; 2. connect families to additional supports to promote healthy social and emotional development and address stressors; and 3. develop the care team and clinic infrastructure.
 Figure 1 depicts the practices in the action categories and the centrality of relationships that runs throughout the actions.